kksgandhi/other-peoples-money/notes.md

    - What kind of emotions or feelings did you feel / notice as you played?
  - Reflective Questions
    - Is there anything for which your attitude changed?
+   - Is there something new you feel like you learned?
    - Are there actions you took previously, that you'd change after the playing of this game.
  - Comparative Questions
+   - Was the text annoying?
    - How would you feel about <modified version of this game>

 Two versions, one with minimal text, the other with all the quotes and things